Find Trade Colleges

 $15,616 Avg Student Debt

-You’ll be in good company if you attend University of Washington - Seattle Campus.
-The school came in at #4 on this year’s Most Popular Bachelor’s Degree Trade Schools in Washington list.
-UW Seattle is located in Seattle, Washington and has a large student population.
-In 2021-2022, this school awarded 9,719 bachelor’s degrees to qualified students.
+You’ll be in good company if you decide to attend University of Washington - Seattle Campus.
+It ranked #4 on our 2023 Most Popular Bachelor’s Degree Trade Schools in Washington list.
+UW Seattle is a public institution located in Seattle, Washington.
+The school has a large population, and it awarded 9,719 bachelor’s degrees in 2021-2022.

-Students from Washington who attend UW Seattle full time pay an average of $12,242 in tuition and fees.
-Out-of-state students pay an average of $40,740.
+Full-time students from Washington pay an average of $12,242 in tuition and fees if they choose to attend UW Seattle.
+If you are from out of state, expect to pay an average of $40,740.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $15,616 in student loans.
 Of those students who received their degree, 57% were women.

 #5